Looking Closely at the Growth Curve for The Western Union Company (WU)

-The Western Union Company (NYSE:WU) went down by -1.68% from its latest closing price compared to the recent 1-year high of $28.44.
-The company’s stock price has collected -2.56% of loss in the last five trading sessions.
+The Western Union Company (NYSE:WU) went up by 2.40% from its latest closing price compared to the recent 1-year high of $28.44.
+The company’s stock price has collected 0.32% of gains in the last five trading sessions.
 Press Release reported on 10/14/20 that Western Union and Kroger Extend 35-Year Relationship, Offer Global Digital and Retail Money Transfers

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.